Friends of Cancer Research

 To cancer research stakeholders, Friends of Cancer Research (Friends) is known for substantive dialogue and strategic policy.
 Their largest accomplishment is passing breakthrough therapy legislation in collaboration with the Food and Drug administration (FDA) to expedite the development and review of drugs that have the potential to save lives.

 Outside a core group of cancer researchers, Friends is virtually unknown.
-This limits the growth of the organization because media and government stakeholders are unaware of their potential to influence change.
+As a result, growth was limited because key stakeholders were unaware of their potential to influence change.

 “What Friends did [during Breakthrough legislation] that was most useful was facilitate collaboration with small number of stakeholders who really mattered, and they validated what was good and discredited what was bad.”